Wyman’s Teen Connection Project (TCP): Summary of Results

 National Replication & Evaluation

-Wyman piloted the national replication of TCP with five National Network partners in Fall 2019 with a total of 86 teens.
-Evaluation results were consistent with the original research findings with teens reporting improvements in peer relationships, social coping, school belonging, and SEL skills including empathy, communication, self-efficacy, and hopefulness.
+In the fall of 2019, Wyman piloted the national replication of TCP with five National Network partners and with a total of 86 teens.
+Evaluation results were consistent with the original research findings, with teens reporting improvements in peer relationships, social coping, school belonging, and life skills including empathy, communication, self-efficacy, and hopefulness.
 Teens also reported a high level of satisfaction with the program.
-To date, TCP has been replicated in 7 states reaching over 500 teens with high quality programming that has promoted strong, positive outcomes and program satisfaction.
+To date, TCP has been replicated in 7 states reaching more than 500 teens.
+TCP’s high-quality programming has strong, positive outcomes and program satisfaction.

 Evidence-Based Recognitions